emiljermann/p_caiso_analysis/caiso_data/data_spec.md

 iso := California Independent System Operator dlap := Default Load Aggregation Point {PGE, SCE, SDGE}
 geometry := Polygon or MultiPolygon of each DLAP

+## Notes
+- What is in "other" fuel type for eia_fueltype_gen.
+  - Consider accounting for geothermal, battery, and import power?